 - Reducing vehicle miles

-- Optimizing cost-effective alternative fuel use
+- Optimising cost-effective alternative fuel use

 Inform sustainable action with data insights

 You want to become more sustainable but how and where do you start?
 This is a common question and the answer lies within telematics.
-In order to realize where costs can be cut, and where efficiency can be increased — data insights from telematics solutions can help support a fleet sustainability strategy.
+In order to realise where costs can be cut, and where efficiency can be increased — data insights from telematics solutions can help support a fleet sustainability strategy.
 A few examples of how insights can deliver sustainability benefits include: